Lund (Kristiansand): Religion

 Lund Church is a church at Valhalla in the Lund district.
 The church has a capacity of 600 people and there is no graveyard with the church.
 It opened in 1987 and is built out of bricks.

 Oddernes Church is located with Oddemarka and the university.
 It was built when Lund was a part of the former municipality Oddernes, which today is a borough in the city.
-Even though Oddernes church is not located at Oddenres, it has kept the name such as other landmarks around the city where Oddernes used to be.
+Even though Oddernes church is not located at Oddernes, it has kept the name such as other landmarks around the city where Oddernes used to be.
 The church was built in 1630 but a new roof was built in 1788.
 The church has a capacity of 510 people and there is a graveyard located with the church.
 It was built by bricks and stone and is the oldest building in Kristiansand.

 Justvik Church has a capacity of 270 people and was built in 1996 with no graveyard with the church.